khafni/simple-word-cloud-generator/README.md

     1)sudo pip install wordcloud to get the wordcloud module

+    3)chmod +x main.py to get the execution permission for main.py

-    2)python main.py [text that you want to use in your wordcloud] [text of words to not include in your wordcloud]
+    2)./main.py [path for text that you want to use in your wordcloud] [path for text of words to not include in your wordcloud]

     Example:
-	python main.py text.txt words_not_to_include.txt
+	./main.py text.txt words_not_to_include.txt